 1. Cleaning and Polishing with Household Supplies

 This is the easier and inexpensive way to clean plastic chrome.
 Plastic chrome used in household appliances and surfaces can be cleaned with a variety of items you probably already have in your home.

 Most commercial toothpastes contain certain active chemicals that have a slight oxidation effect.
 Thus, when you use a thin layer of the conventional, creamy toothpaste, it reacts with the grime settled on the plastic chrome surface and loosens it.
 The ideal approach is to spread the toothpaste evenly on the plastic chrome surface and leave it for about 10 minutes.
 Follow this with a thorough rubbing of the chrome surface with a soft cloth.
 You can also use a soft-bristled brush for this purpose.

 You can use apple cider vinegar or the extract of citrus fruits like lemon or orange for this purpose.
 Even distilled forms of white vinegar are ideal for household cleaning.
-To clean with vinegar, prepare a mixture containing vinegar and water in a ratio of 2:1.
-For preparing the cleaning solution with citrus extracts, ensure that the solution isn't too diluted.
-The citrus extract bits should be clearly visible, floating within the solution.
+To clean with apple cider vinegar, prepare a mixture containing the vinegar and water in a ratio of 2:1.
+To prepare the cleaning solution with citrus extracts, find a glass bottle and fill it up with citrus peel, top it off with white vinegar and leave for 3 or 4 days.
 Fill a spray bottle with this cleaning solution.
 Spray the solution on the plastic chrome material and rub it with a clean, dry cloth.